quanyang/quanyang.github.io/_posts/blog/2016-09-19-csaw-ctf-quals-2016-deedeedee.md

 $ objdump -x deedeedee | grep encrypt
 000000000044cde0 g     F .text  000000000000158b              _D9deedeedee7encryptFNaNfAyaZAya
 {% endhighlight %}

+Note that the names are all mangled, but we can still roughly make out the meaning of the functions.

 The disassembly for the function shows some kind of chained function calls where the result of one call is used as argument for the other call.